Net Revenue Retention tells a compelling story

 Businesses need a metric that tells a story.

 NDR tells a compelling and accurate story that aligns employees, investors, and the board towards a measurable, explainable, and trackable goal.

-Before we look at NDR or the components that make up NDR, let us digress and look at the customer profitability or business viability ratio, LTV:CAC, and the shortcomings that make LTV:CAC ratio unsuitable for B2B SaaS companies or businesses with recurring revenue in general.
+Before we look at NRR or the components that make up NRR, let us digress and look at the customer profitability or business viability ratio, LTV:CAC, and the shortcomings that make LTV:CAC ratio unsuitable for B2B SaaS companies or businesses with recurring revenue in general.